John Deere: 21st century

+In 2014, the Smithsonian Museum named John Deere's original plough design as one of the objects that changed American history.

 As of 2018, Deere & Company employed about 67,000 people worldwide, of which half are in the United States and Canada, and is the largest agriculture machinery company in the world.
 In August 2014, the company announced it was indefinitely laying off 600 of its workers at plants in Illinois, Iowa, and Kansas due to less demand for its products.
-Inside the United States, the company's primary locations are its administrative center in Moline, Illinois, and manufacturing factories in central and southeastern United States.
+Inside the United States, the company's primary locations are its World Headquarters in Moline, Illinois, and manufacturing factories in central and southeastern United States.
 As of 2016, the company experiments with an electric farm tractor.

 The logo of the leaping deer has been used by this company for over 155 years.
 Over the years, the logo has had minor changes and pieces removed.
 Some of the older style logos have the deer leaping over a log.
 The company uses different logo colors for agricultural vs. construction products.
 The company's agricultural products are identifiable by a distinctive shade of green paint, with the inside border being yellow.
-While the construction products are identifiable by a shade of black with the deer being yellow, and the inside border also being yellow.
+By contrast, the construction products are identifiable by a shade of black with the deer being yellow, and the inside border also being yellow.

-In September 2017, Deere & Company signed a definitive agreement to acquire Blue River Technology, which is based in Sunnyvale, California, and is a leader in applying machine learning to agriculture.
-Blue River has designed and integrated computer vision and machine learning technology that will enable growers to reduce the use of herbicides by spraying only where weeds are present, optimizing the use of inputs in farming.
+In September 2017, Deere & Company signed a definitive agreement to acquire Blue River Technology, which is based in Sunnyvale, California, and is applying machine learning to agriculture.
+Blue River has designed and integrated computer vision and machine learning technology that will enable growers to reduce the use of herbicides by spraying only where weeds are present.

+During 2018 Deere along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

-On August 29, 2019, it was announced that Samuel R. Allen will step down as CEO and president of John Deere.
-John May, president of the Worldwide Agriculture and Turf and Integrated Solutions divisions will replace him in November 2019.
+On August 29, 2019, it was announced that Samuel R. Allen would step down as CEO and president of John Deere.
+John May, president of the Worldwide Agriculture and Turf and Integrated Solutions divisions replaced him in November 2019.

 In October 2021, about 10,000 employees, unionized with the United Auto Workers, went on strike following an impasse in contract negotiations.

 In January 2022, the company introduced a self-driving tractor at the annual Consumer Electronics Show, designed for large-scale farming as opposed to existing comparable tractors designed for small-scale agriculture.
 It was part of a larger effort to develop so-called smart machines to make farming faster and more efficient than it would be relying on human labor, including through software, which would mean higher margins.
 The company said it wanted to "connect 1.5 million machines in service and a half billion acres in use to its cloud-based John Deere Operations Center."